EMI options: Top 10 mistakes uncovered on an exit – and how to avoid them

 It’s a concrete item that buyers will always ask for evidence of.
 Unfortunately, HMRC’s online notification system doesn’t allow you to retrieve the forms after you have submitted them.
 It’s therefore vital to take screenshots showing not just the date of the submission but also the information entered on the form.

-Generally, companies will be responsible for making the notifications themselves (as opposed to relying on their advisers), and so it's important that someone in the company takes responsibility for carrying out this process thoroughly and for keeping full and accessible records.
+Companies will be responsible for registering the scheme with HMRC first in order to then make the notifications (as opposed to relying on their advisers), and so it's important that someone in the company takes responsibility for carrying out this process promptly and thoroughly and for keeping full and accessible records.
 If in any doubt about how to complete the notification, it's best to check in with an adviser - difficulties arise where the notification was made in time, but the information given is incorrect.

 6. Changing the terms after the option has been granted

 While EMI options are very flexible, there are limits.
 Once an EMI option has been granted, it’s not possible to make a material change to the terms without potentially invalidating the EMI option status.
 Care even needs to be taken when exercising a discretion in the EMI option terms themselves, because HMRC has signalled that some kinds of discretion may go too far and amount to the granting of a new non-EMI option.
-This is a very technical point and there are nuances around it, as well as signs of HMRC changing its approach, so it's best to discuss with advisers before grant what sorts of discretion you expect to need and tailor the documents accordingly.
+This is a very technical point and there are nuances around it, so it's best to discuss with advisers before grant what sorts of discretion you expect to need and tailor the documents accordingly.

 7. Poor record keeping and process failings